PERVEZ-ALAM1234567/University_Website/README.md

 # University Admission and Online Exam Platform

-Welcome to the University Admission and Online Exam Platform!
+Welcome to the My University.
+It has a features like Admission and Online Exam Platform!
 This website provides a comprehensive solution for students to apply for admissions, access study materials, take exams, and download results—all online.
 With modern features and engaging animations, it offers an intuitive experience for users.

 ## Features